WhiskyTangoFawks/LunarFalloutPlus/README.md

 - Sim Settlements quest locations might have awkward trees from A Forest.
 Please report them, so that I can have the lumberjack clear them out.
 - Beastmaster welcome quest starts after reloading the game after taking the perk, instead of immediately when you take the perk
 - Navmesh conflicts between Tales From the Commonwealth, Diamond City Outskirts, and SKK Red Rockets.
 This won't introduce any instability, but NPCs may have trouble pathing in rare cases.
-- DC Performance issues: Diamond city is a particularly heavy area, I am seeing what I can do to optimise it further to improve performance.
+- Performance : Diamond city and Boston Commons areparticularly heavy area, I am seeing what I can do to optimise it further to improve performance, but it is a basic limitation of the engine that when you have to render a ton of stuff, it takes longer.

 ## Notable Missing Mods
 - AWKCR - Yes, this is an AWKCR-free modlist.
 Gunmetal Faction Distribution does have an ArmorKeywords dummy plugin it uses for some keywords, but it does not include any of the bloat or unexpected features of the full AWKCR mod.